 Air Cleaning Performance

 Obviously air cleaning performance is the most important factor for air purifiers, so we made sure our testing was pushed these devices to their limits.
 We chose a 150 square foot room for our testing, and sealed up the windows and doors to make sure no outside air flow would affect our results.
 We placed a Dylos air quality meter on a 2 foot high bench 3 feet from the center of the room.
-We then burned incense and paper until the small particle reading (the harder particles to filter) was between 1300 and 1500.
-We then placed each purifier, one by one, in the center of the room and ran them for an hour on their highest settings.
+We then burned incense and paper until the particle reading was between 1300 and 1500.
+Once the room was prepped we placed each purifier, one by one, in the center of the room and ran them for an hour on their highest settings.
 The Dylos provided a reading history so we could track the effect the purifiers had on airborne particulate concentration over time.
 We Awarded scores based on both how quickly each model removed airborne particles, and the lowest concentrations they were able to maintain.

 We've found that noise is somewhat subjective.
 We always measure the noise produced by our testing products with a decibel meter, but we often find that the obtrusiveness of a noise depends more on the pitch and timbre of a noise rather than its volume.
 Air purifiers were no exception.
 Thus for our noise testing we ran all model on low, medium, and high settings and subjectively rated how annoying and noticeable the noise was.